ora0600/confluent-cdc-workshop/terraform/gcp/README.md

 The preparations are very important and need your attention.

-* Confluent Cloud account([Sign-up](https://www.confluent.io/confluent-cloud/tryfree/)) and [Confluent Cloud API Key](https://www.confluent.io/blog/confluent-terraform-provider-intro/#api-key)
+* Confluent Cloud account([Sign-up](https://www.confluent.io/confluent-cloud/tryfree/)) and [Confluent Cloud API Key](https://www.confluent.io/blog/confluent-terraform-provider-intro/#api-key).
+* Set up Google
-* To use Google Cloud services, you need to have a Google Cloud Platform (GCP) account.
+   - To use Google Cloud services, you need to have a Google Cloud Platform (GCP) account.
 If you don’t have one, you can sign up at [Google Cloud Console](https://console.cloud.google.com/).
-* Installing Google Cloud SDK `gcloud`.
+   - Installing Google Cloud SDK `gcloud`.
 The Google Cloud SDK, also known as `gcloud`, is a command-line tool that provides access to GCP services.
 Install it on your local machine by following the instructions in the [Google Cloud SDK documentation](https://cloud.google.com/sdk/docs/install).
-* After installing gcloud, authenticate it with your Google Cloud account by running `gcloud auth login`.
+   - After installing gcloud, authenticate it with your Google Cloud account by running `gcloud auth login`.
 This step ensures that you have the necessary credentials to interact with your GCP projects and resources.
-* Configure `gcloud` with your default project and region settings using `gcloud config set project PROJECT_ID` and `gcloud config set compute/region REGION` to make sure your Terraform configurations align with your target environment.
+   - Configure `gcloud` with your default project and region settings using `gcloud config set project PROJECT_ID` and `gcloud config set compute/region REGION` to make sure your Terraform configurations align with your target environment.
 Check with `gcloud config configurations list`and compare if config is correct
+   - To interact with GCP using Terraform, you should create a service account with appropriate permissions.
+This service account will be used for authentication when running Terraform.
+You can create a service account in the Google Cloud Console and download a JSON key file.
+Do it in the [console](https://console.cloud.google.com/iam-admin/serviceaccounts/create).
+We add a couple of roles: Compute Admin, Compute Storage Admin, Compute Network Admin, Bigquery Admin, Storage Admin and generate keys.
+This will download the json file. add the complete path with file name to `gcp_credentials` in file `.account`
 * Install terraform.
 Terraform is not bundled with gcloud, so you need to install it separately.
 You can download Terraform from the official website and follow the [installation instructions](https://developer.hashicorp.com/terraform/install).
-* To interact with GCP using Terraform, you should create a service account with appropriate permissions.
-This service account will be used for authentication when running Terraform.
-You can create a service account in the Google Cloud Console and download a JSON key file.
-Do it in the [console](https://console.cloud.google.com/iam-admin/serviceaccounts/create).
-We add a couple of roles: Compute Admin, Compute Storage Admin, Compute Network Admin, Bigquery Admin, Storage Object Admin and generate keys.
-This will download the json file. `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service-account-key.json"`
 * Salesforce account and configuration for using CDC.
 Create a Salesforce Developer account [Sign-up](https://developer.salesforce.com/signup).
 Configure Salesforce CDC, follow [my setup with screenshots](ccloud-source-salesforce-cdc-connector/setup_salesforce.md) or use [Confluent Documentation](https://docs.confluent.io/cloud/current/connectors/cc-salesforce-source-cdc.html#quick-start)
 * (optional) openAI Account ([Sign-up](https://platform.openai.com/signup/)) and [API Key](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key), we need this to produce product data

-create a file for all your credentials used in this workshop and store it in `terraform/aws/.accounts`:
+create a file for all your credentials used in this workshop and store it in `terraform/gcp/.accounts`:

 ```bash
 cd confluent-cdc-workshop/terraform/gcp/